bahrmichael/bahrmichael.github.io/_posts/2021-02-04-step-functions-downloader-pattern.md

 ## Prerequisites

 **Previous experience with AWS Step Functions is helpful, but not required**.
+Check out Alex Hyett's [Getting Started with AWS Step Functions](https://www.alexhyett.com/aws-step-functions/).

 Knowledge about API Gateway, DynamoDB and Lambda helps you with debugging edge cases.